smf-steve/smf-steve/README.md

      - considering a different approach and utility for command line processing

   1. Roman Numerals
+     > [!NOTE]
+     > On hold, looking at better ways to do command line processing.

      - conversion from Arabic numbers to roman numbers
      - parsing of roman numbers

-     > [!NOTE]
-     > On hold, looking at better ways to do command line processing.

 I will be making incremental improvements on these projects over time.
 My commits will illustrate my journey and should not be consider a plateau of development.

-## 💬 Provide Your Thoughts and Feedback 📫
+## 💬 Provide Your Thoughts and Feedback (<a href="mailto:smf.steve.fitzgerald@gmail.com">Via email 📫 </a>)

-<a href=" mailto:smf.steve.fitzgerald@gmail.com">📫 </a>

 I encourage you to provide me with any and all feedback.
 I will greatly appreciate your time and effort.